-If you are looking for a cheap accommodation and still enjoy a beachfront, try this one out.
-Its pretty cheap at just Php1000 for a fan room of two — and you get all the mangrove, sand and sea that you want.
+If you are looking for cheap accommodation and still enjoy a beachfront, try this one out.
+It’s pretty cheap at just Php1000 for a fan room of two — and you get all the mangrove, sand and sea that you want.
 If you explore around either on foot or on a kayak, you might just get to see the birds up close and in person.

 Payag sa Asinan Eco-Tourism Park

-If you are in for a one-of-a-kind experience, head out to this eco-tourism park found in the island.
+If you are in for a one-of-a-kind experience, head out to this eco-tourism park found on the island.
 We were able to camp out in Payag sa Asinan (literally, the Hut in Asinan) and it only cost us Php80 for a family of three (toddlers are free of charge, of course).

 You can also do all sorts of activities including mangrove planting, canoeing/kayaking, fish feeding and more.